Our Vacancies

 The Science Department at King’s is an energetic, supportive and innovative environment.
 It consists of nine subject-specialist teachers including the Head of Science, along with three subject Heads.
 They share the teaching of all Science pupils from Years 7 to 13, with opportunities to deliver lessons to our Junior School and enrichment sessions to our scholars.
 The teachers are ably supported by three technicians, who ensure activities are fully-resourced.

 King’s represents an opportunity to contribute to a department that understands that Science can be engaging and fun, and aims to inspire curiosity in all learners.
-In a society driven by technology, understanding the core principles of Science is not only a necessity; it is a gateway to innovation and problem-solving; it encourages independence, critical thinking and teamwork; it empowers individuals to plan, create, and analyse; it fosters the skills that will allow pupils to thrive in our ever-evolving world.
+In a society driven by technology, understanding the core principles of Science is not only a necessity; it is a gateway to innovation and problem-solving; it encourages independence, critical-thinking and teamwork; it empowers individuals to plan, create, and analyse; it fosters the skills that will allow pupils to thrive in our ever-evolving world.

 Main Purpose

-- To support the delivery of high-quality teaching and learning in Science, through the provision of expert technical support and advice to teaching staff and to pupils;
+- To support the delivery of high-quality teaching and learning in Science, through the provision of technical support and advice to teaching staff and to pupils;

 - To ensure a safe working environment for teachers and pupils;